aaron123432/ProjectInstruction/README.md

 password: 123

 ### Stock form: food material information and the inventory

-On the main page, you can see a stock button.
+1.On the main page, you can see the stock button.
 Click it to display the stock form.

-In the stock form, you can add a new food martial information in the upper left corner.
-Also, you can filter and search for some information by some specific condition.
-The safe stock button which at the upper right corner will change the quantity to red if the quantity is less than safe stock.
-You can edit and delete some item's information in the grid.
+2.In the stock form, you can add a new food martial information in the upper left corner.

+3.You can filter and search for some information by some specific condition, you can use one or more conditions to filter.

+4.The safe stock button which at the upper right corner will change the quantity to red if the quantity is less than safe stock.

+5. You can edit and delete some item's information in the grid.

 ### Staff information form:
-On the main page, you can see the staff button in the upper right corner.
+1. On the main page, you can see the staff button in the upper right corner.
 Click it to display the staff form.

-On the left, it is a tree which includes all staff's name and their position. you can click their name and display their detailed information.
-At the top-left corner, there are three buttons there, you can click them to add new staff information and edit specific staff information (Note that, you should select a person and click the edit button).
-You need to input their information in the textbox on the right side of the formand save the changes.
-Also, you can delete a user's information by clicking the delete button at the right bottom.
+2. On the left, it is a tree which includes all staff's name and their position.

+3. you can click their name and display their detailed information.

+4. At the top-left corner, there are three buttons there, you can click them to add new staff information and edit specific staff information (Note that, you should select a person and click the edit button).

+5. You need to input their information in the textbox on the right side of the form.

+6. You need to click save to complete the add or modify operation

+7. You can delete a user's information by clicking the delete button at the right bottom.

 # Link of the source code